ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“A non-conformance was recorded when the laboratory technician deviated from the SOP during RNA extraction, potentially affecting downstream sequencing results.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“A non-conformance was identified when a non-validated reference database was used for pathogen genome annotation.”*

    .. raw:: html